-None of the directors of the Company serves on the board of directors of any other reporting issuer.
+Michael Skutezky is a director of the following reporting issuer: Green Shift Commodities Ltd. None of the other directors of the Company currently serves on the board of directors of a reporting issuer.

 Compensation Principles

 The main objective of the Company's executive compensation program is to ensure that executive compensation is fair and reasonable, rewards directors and Management's performance, and is successful in attracting and retaining experienced executives.
 The Company's compensation program is based on the principle that the compensation should be aligned with the short, medium and long-term interests of Company's Shareholders.
 The Company's compensation program also recognizes that the various components thereof must be sufficiently flexible to adapt to unpredictable developments in the uranium and vanadium markets.